MichaelDemidov/JS-Tree-Of-Contents/README.md

 What Is It?
 -----------

-This is a simple JavaScript class that creates a tree-like table of contents whose nodes can be collapsed and expanded.
-The part of the HTML document that does not belong to the selected node becomes invisible.
+This is a simple JavaScript class that converts a “flat” HTML document into a tree-like form: it creates a table of contents as a tree whose nodes can be collapsed and expanded, and makes invisible the part of the document that is not referenced by the selected node.
+This behavior is similar to Windows help files with tree-like table of contents (`*.hlp` and `*.chm`), interactive books and so on.

 The easiest way to illustrate this is with two pictures: without the script and with it (or before and after).

 **A document without the table of contents:**